rocker-org/devcontainer-templates/src/r-ver/NOTES.md

 [The `ghcr.io/rocker-org/devcontainer-features/renv-cache` Feature](https://github.com/rocker-org/devcontainer-features/tree/main/src/renv-cache)
 can be used to store caches of R packages in a Docker volume.

-For example, when used in the development of an R package, all dependent packages can be installed via the `renv::install()` function by setting `postCreateCommand` as follows.
+For example, when used in the development of an R package, all dependent packages in the project `DESCRIPTION` file can be installed via the [`renv::install()`](https://rstudio.github.io/renv/reference/install.html) function by setting `postCreateCommand` as follows.

 ```json
 {